gama-platform/Gama-Days-2022/_pages/submit.md

 Submit an abstract with 500 words max. to present a model or a new GAMA feature .
 Deadline: 10.
 May, 2022.

 Decide to submit either a presentation only, or a presentation with demonstration.
-Demonstrations are 10-minute demos of your model in a (live or recorded) session, right after your talk.
+Demonstrations are 10-minute demos of your model in a (live or recorded) session, right after the talk.

 Abstracts need to be formatted according to the document style for Word or Latex: [download style templates](https://gama-platform.org/Gama-Days-2022/Style-GamaDays2022.zip).
 Please make sure the abstract is formatted accordingly, before you start the submission.